 For example, say I wanted to purchase $10,000 worth of Walmart stock with Canadian dollars.
-If I did a straight purchase with Canadian dollars with my Questrade account, the fee (on top of the spot rate and commission) would be 1.99% or $199.
-The shares would need to increase by almost 2% just to break even on the trade.
+If I did a straight purchase with CAD in my brokerage account the fee (on top of the spot rate and commission) would be up to 2.5%, or $250 in order to first change the CAD into USD, and then buy the American securities.
+The shares would need to increase by 2.5% just to break even on the trade.

 The Step by Step Procedure

 - Buy DLR.
 Purchase DLR using a limit order with your Canadian trading account.
-As of May 24, 2013, DLR costs $10.31.
+As of October 6, 2022, DLR costs $13.90.
 So if you want to exchange $10,000 CAD, purchase approximately 719 shares (total $9994.10)

 - Sell DLR.U.
 Once the shares are in your US account, sell DLR.U using a limit order.
-As of October 6, 2022, DLR.U costs $9.97 and selling 970 shares will net you $9,670.90.
-With xe.com (spot rate) quoting 0.96941, this strategy gives you 0.96702.
+As of October 6, 2022, DLR.U costs $10.11, and selling 719 shares will net you $7269.09.
+With xe.com (spot rate) quoting 0.728107, this strategy gives you 0.72792.
 You have now exchanged your Canadian dollars into US dollars at a relatively low cost.